-It's fairly standard for things to get a bit chaotic during assessment times and looking after our health and wellbeing can be more difficult.
-There may be times when manageable assessment stress becomes unmanageable, or you face difficulties (‘mitigating circumstances’) which affect you so much you’re unable to handle your workload.
+There may be times when the stress becomes unmanageable, or you face difficulties (mitigating circumstances) which affect you so much you’re unable to handle your workload.

 If you find yourself in this situation, we’re here to help you figure out your best options.
 King’s has strict assessment regulations, so it’s important to understand how these could affect you.